 We're avid readers here at Unicorn Trails and have selected several books connected to this ride.
 If you're interested in reading more about the area before you travel, or want to get into the cultural background, here are some suggestions that may inspire you.
 Click on the links for more information.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-Accommodation on this trail is in 2* hotels or Bed & Breakfast, a different location each night of each trail which also varies with the seasons and according to availability.
-There is usually a private bathroom but you should be prepared to share on some nights.
-Meals are typically French with local specialities emphasised and are served between 7.30pm and 9.00pm depending on what time the riding finishes.
+Accommodation on this trail is in small hotels or B&Bs in a different location each night of each trail (these vary with the seasons and according to availability).
+There is sometimes a private bathroom but you should be prepared to share bathrooms on this trail.

 France, including Bordeaux, is at its best in spring, though winter-like relapses are not unknown.
 Autumn is pleasant but the days are fairly short.
 Bordeaux's proximity to the Atlantic Ocean ensures a fairly mild climate.